nypublicradio/ember-hifi/README.md

 ![Download count all time](https://img.shields.io/npm/dt/ember-hifi.svg) [![npm version](https://badge.fury.io/js/ember-hifi.svg)](http://badge.fury.io/js/ember-hifi) [![CircleCI](https://circleci.com/gh/nypublicradio/ember-hifi.svg?style=shield)](https://circleci.com/gh/nypublicradio/ember-hifi) [![Ember Observer Score](http://emberobserver.com/badges/ember-hifi.svg)](http://emberobserver.com/addons/ember-hifi)

 This addon adds a simple `hifi` service to your app that makes it easy to play audio in the unfriendly landscape that is the current state of audio on the web.
-Forget worrying about formats and browsers and just give `hifi` a list of URLS to try and it'll play the first one that works.
+Forget worrying about formats and browsers and just give `hifi` a list of URLs to try and it'll play the first one that works.

-#### Currently included audio libraries

-1. `NativeAudio` - Uses the native `<audio>` element for playing and streaming audio
-1. `HLS` - Uses HLS.js for playing HLS streams on the desktop.
-1. `Howler` - Uses [howler](http://howlerjs.com) to play audio

-If you want to use a different library that isn't mentioned below, new audio connections are easy to write.

 ## Installing The Addon